RozinHasan/DonateYourFood/README.md

 # **In app messaging**

-After a post has been accepted by a user, that user and the poster can communicate directly in the app by using the in app messaging
+After a post has been accepted by a user, that user and the poster can communicate directly in the app by using the in app messaging.
+The messaging feature is built from scratch.

 <img src = "images/message.jpg" width = "200">